 The breakdown of assessment methods for this course is: 9-27% practical assessment, 19-59% coursework, and 32-54% written examination.

 The BSc (Hons) International Wildlife Biology degree is accredited by the Royal Society of Biology for the purpose of meeting in part the academic and experience requirement for Membership and Chartered Biologist (CBiol).

-Our International Wildlife Biology degree is practically oriented and you will have opportunities to further develop your practical skills, understanding and application by participating in our residential field courses.
-Current field course destinations include South Africa, which is a compulsory element of our degree programme, and our tropical ecology field course in Mexico (optional).
+ur International Wildlife Biology degree is practically oriented and you will have opportunities to further develop your practical skills, understanding and application by participating in our residential field courses.
+Current field course destinations include South Africa (4 weeks), which is a compulsory element of our degree program, and our tropical ecology field course in Mexico (2 weeks, optional).
 Additional costs apply to both these field courses.

 Our South Africa field course takes place in private nature reserves located in different ecological biomes – grasslands and savannahs – and is designed to provide an immersive experience of the biodiversity of Southern Africa.
-You will study the wildlife and ecology of these regions using a range of field and research skills and techniques, including big game tracking and species identification, behavioural studies, and biodiversity and habitat assessments, and apply these to scientific studies and wildlife conservation management scenarios.
+You will study the wildlife and ecology of these regions using a range of field and research skills and techniques, including interpretation of tracks and signs (game tracking) and species identification, behavioural studies, and biodiversity and habitat assessments, and apply these to scientific studies and wildlife conservation management scenarios.

 The International Wildlife Biology course includes modules with significant fieldwork elements, which come with certain physical demands.
-If you have a disability that is likely to be affected by physical demands, please get in touch with the course leader Dr David Lee as soon as possible.
+If you have a disability that is likely to be affected by physical demands, please get in touch with the course leader Dr Elke Sheibler as soon as possible.
 All applicants are encouraged to attend a University Applicant Day to discuss the field courses with our staff, including current additional costs and the nature of the activities that are undertaken.